 “I never really think about the future much,” she says.
 “When Kidd hired me, he asked where I saw myself in five years and I said I didn’t know.
 I’ve never been a big picture person like that.
 I always assumed I’d be married, but just didn’t have a vision for it.
 I never had a vision for Allen.
 Now I’m thinking about where we’re going to retire?
 Not that I’m ready to retire,” she assures me.
 “My husband says anywhere as long as there’s hunting, fishing, ocean and golf.
 That could be anywhere, so we’ll see.
 We’ll see.”

-Originally published in the February 2019 issue under the title “Love on the Air”.
+Originally published in the February 2019 issue of Local Profile under the title “Love on the Air”.

 Famous folk from Plano, Texas